 Food Addiction: Stories of Men in Recovery

-The stories in this pamphlet were written by men who tried diets, exercise, and other approaches with no success.
-When they found Food Addicts in Recovery Anonymous (FA), they realized that their problem was not gluttony or lack of will power, but addiction ORDER READ
+The stories in this pamphlet were written by men who tried diets, exercise, and other approaches without lasting success.
+When they found FA™, they realized that their problem was not gluttony or lack of willpower, but addiction.

-This pamphlet offers many suggestions for positive actions you can take to avoid breaking your abstinence.
+This pamphlet suggests positive actions you can take to avoid breaking your abstinence.
 It is a reminder of how painful it was to be active in food addiction and how good it is to have a solution.
 This pamphlet is a useful reminder to old-timers and essential for newcomers.
-ORDER READ

 Are You Having Trouble Controlling the Way You Eat?

-Food addiction manifests itself in many forms.
-The stories of pain and hope in this pamphlet are told by members who were severely underweight or maintaining their size through purging, laxatives, or excessive exercise.
-They all found a way to live in peaceful remission as a result of working the FA program.
-ORDER READ
+Members who were underweight, bulimic, or restrictive tell their stories of willpower, purging, laxatives, or excessive exercise.
+They all found a way to live in peaceful remission as a result of working the FA™ program.

 Food Addiction: Stories of Teens and Twenties in Recovery